-Chapel credit must be earned every semester a student is enrolled in 7 or more hours.
+CHAPEL CREDIT must be earned every semester a student is enrolled in 7 or more hours.
 Credit for Chapel is awarded on a credit / noncredit basis.
 Students must have their valid ETBU Student I.D. with them during Chapel in order to scan their I.D. and receive credit for that day.
 Students who forget their I.D. may sign in immediately following Chapel in the Office of Spiritual Life and receive credit for that day.
 Please note: Students will only be allowed 3 sign-ins per semester.
 Every student enrolled in 12 or more hours (full-time student) is required to attend 22 Chapel services per semester to receive credit for Chapel that semester.
 Responsibility for making sure the Chapel requirements have been met and duly recorded rests solely upon each student.
 Students arriving late for Chapel will not receive credit for that day's Chapel service.
-Regardless of the number of semesters of enrollment at East Texas Baptist University or the number of hours taken each semester, each student is required to earn at least one Chapel credit.
 Please note: Chapel attendances are not cumulative over multiple semesters.